 Goals for Tomorrow

-Begin implementation of Feedback Loop v4 (specifications are already drafted).
+Begin implementation of Feedback Loop v4 (specifications have been formulated).

-Start creating test code (break free from 0% coverage).
+Start creating test code (breaking free from 0% coverage).

 Everything was working.
-Planning is important, but seeing reality is even more important.
-Tonight was a night of learning that.
+Planning is important, but facing reality is even more so.
+This was a night of learning that.